- What effect does dairy have on the body?

 Did you know that cow’s milk allergy is the most common allergy among infants and children?
 In fact, 2.2 to 3.5% of infants are allergic to dairy milk.

 Lactose intolerance is widely common as well, affecting between 15 and 75% of adults.
-Some studies have even shown that 80% of people from African descent and 100% of people from Asian and American Indian descent are lactose intolerant.
+Some studies have even shown that 80% of people from African descent and 100% of people from Asian and Native American descent are lactose intolerant.

 However, dairy milk does not only affect those with a cow’s milk allergy or with lactose intolerance.
 It can also have negative effects on the bodies of people without these conditions.